-Welcome to the Clifford Duncan Memorial Garden!
-Our garden represents the flora found in various western slope ecosystems used by the Ute people.
+Welcome to the Clifford Duncan Ute Learning Garden!
+Our garden represents the flora found in various Western Slope ecosystems used by the Ute people.
 The Utes were able to thrive in the harsh conditions of western Colorado through a seasonal movement in which they moved from ecosystem to ecosystem as food became available.

 Who was Clifford Duncan?

-Clifford Duncan was a tribal official and medicine man, a museum director, trained lay archaeologist, artist, U.S. Army veteran, and a leader in the Native American Church.
+Clifford Duncan was a tribal official, museum director, trained lay archaeologist, artist, U.S. Army veteran, and a leader in the Native American Church.
 Throughout his life, he traveled extensively and enjoyed sharing the richness of his culture with many.
-He had a passion for preserving the Utes Culture and served on the language preservation committee while also acting as curator for the old Ute Museum.
+He had a passion for preserving the Ute Culture and served on the language preservation committee while also acting as curator for the old Ute Museum.
 His knowledge of the history and language was invaluable and essential to the current understanding of Ute life.
-The Clifford Duncan Memorial Garden honors the wisdom of Clifford Duncan and his passion for educating others about the Ute way of life while reflecting on the immeasurable value of the Utes ethnobotanical knowledge.
+The Clifford Duncan Ute Learning Garden honors the wisdom of Clifford Duncan and his passion for educating others about the Ute way of life while reflecting on the immeasurable value of the Utes ethnobotanical knowledge.

 What is ethnobotany?